Happy Mother’s Day to mothers everywhere.

 “Ok!
 All set on articles trying to make me feel bad about looking forward to Mother’s Day!
 Quota filled!”

-She is, of course, referencing the annual inundation of pieces complaining about Mother’s Day for a variety of reasons, ranging from its commercialization to the shift from its historical origins to its “awkward sappiness” and sentimentality.
+Of course, she is referencing the annual inundation of pieces complaining about Mother’s Day for various reasons, ranging from its commercialization to the shift from its historical origins to its “awkward sappiness” and sentimentality.

 There are complaints from “child-free women” who view Mother’s Day as an indictment of their decision not to have children.
 There are people who have lost their mothers or lost children who complain that Mother’s Day is a difficult reminder of their loss.
 There are women who oppose Mother’s Day on feminist grounds.
 There are people who deride Mother’s Day as a “Hallmark Holiday” (which it’s not).